-CIA says Russia intervened to help Trump win White House
+Russia intervened to help Trump win election: intelligence officials

 In both cases, said the official, Putin's campaigns in both Europe and the United States are intended to disrupt and discredit the Western concept of democracy by promoting extremist candidates, parties, and political figures.

-In October, the U.S. government formally accused Russia of a campaign of cyber attacks against Democratic Party organizations ahead of the Nov.
+In October, the U.S. government publicly accused Russia of a campaign of cyber attacks against Democratic Party organizations ahead of the Nov.
 8 presidential election.

-President Barack Obama has said he warned Putin about consequences for the attacks.
+Obama has said he warned Putin about consequences for the attacks.

-Trump has said he is not convinced Russia was behind the cyber attacks.
-His transition team issued a statement on "claims of foreign interference in U.S. elections" on Friday but did not directly address the issue.
+"I don't believe they interfered," Trump told Time magazine about Russia in an interview published this week.
+"That became a laughing point, not a talking point, a laughing point.
+Any time I do something, they say, 'Oh, Russia interfered.'"

-(Writing by David Alexander and John Walcott, additional reporting by Brendan O'Brien in Milwaukee; Editing by Robert Birsel and Louise Heavens)
+Writing by David Alexander and John Walcott; Additional reporting by Brendan O'Brien in Milwaukee, Wis.; Editing by Louise Heavens and Matthew Lewis